Mildywot/SongPi/README.md

 # SongPi - Song Recognition with Blurred Background
-(shitty name, I know)

 This project sets up a Python environment for recognizing songs using Shazamio, displaying album art with a blurred background, and dynamically adjusting text color based on background brightness.
-The project uses Tkinter for the GUI and PyAudio for recording audio.
+It uses Tkinter for the GUI and PyAudio for recording audio.

 The following versions are available:
 - Raspberry Pi